US extends social distancing to April 30 in hopes of avoiding 100,000 coronavirus deaths

 "Whenever the models come in, they give a worst-case scenario and a best-case scenario.
 Generally, the reality is somewhere in the middle," he said.

 As of Sunday evening, there were more than 139,000 cases of coronavirus in the US.
 At least 2,429 people have died.
-If the death toll stays at or below 100,000 by the end, President Donald Trump said, "we all together have done a very good job."
+If the death toll stays at or below 100,000 in the US, President Donald Trump said, "we all together have done a very good job."

-The Trump administration issued guidelines March 16 on social distancing to contain the coronavirus outbreak which initially had a 15-day time frame.
-Now, the guidelines, which urge Americans to avoid groups of more than 10 and advise older people to stay home, will be extended to April 30.

-"On Tuesday, we will be finalizing these plans and providing a summary of our findings, supporting data and strategy to the American people," Trump said.

 Fauci called the extension a "wise and prudent decision" in mitigating the spread of the virus that could reach more than a million people in the US.